aloicerains/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4. Excluding q and e in in the loop of a-z
 5. Program prints 0-9 using for loop and printf
 6. Porgrams displays 0-9 using putchar function and for loop
+7. Printing letters using puts in reverse order